 This web page shows only a small excerpt of our Habbend research.
 Another 34 words (2 lines of text) covering the years 1273, 1770 and 1656 are included under the topic Early Habbend History in all our PDF Extended History products and printed products wherever possible.

 Habbend Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Habbend has been spelled many different ways, including Hobbins, Hobbin, Hobbis, Hobbiss, Hoben and others.